Worried there must be something wrong with you as you are not ‘happy’ all the time? Or, conversely, always protesting you are happy and fine?

 How can I know my level of psychological wellbeing?

 You can take the test!
 Here in the UK there is a test often used by psychologists called the Warwick-Edinburgh Mental Wellbeing Scale (WEMWBS), named after the universities where researchers created it.

 It asks questions such as, how optimistic do you feel about your future?
 How useful do you feel?
 And it asks about things like your energy levels and clarity of thought.

-You can take the test now for free on the NHS wellbeing site here.
+You can take the test now for free here.

 What do I do if my wellbeing score is low?

 Just like we can improve our physical health with things like exercise and diet, there are tools you can use to improve your mood.

 And before you say ‘it won’t work’, it’s now been shown we can train our brains to feel better.
 Neuroplasticity is the capacity of the brain and its neurons to reorganise and create new connections.
 When we repeat activities, we are more likely to create these new and more beneficial connections.